s183558/MLOps6_Project/reports/README.md

 - Writing the code to train (finetune) the language model ``AlbertForSequenceClassification`` available from Hugging Face <img src="figures/hf-logo.png" width="25" height="25" style="vertical-align: middle;">.
 A solution was found by discussing the issues between the group members and by finding examples in the internet, especially at [Hugging Face documentation](https://huggingface.co/docs)

 - Another challenge that followed us during the project was being able to grant the necessary credentials and permissions to allow the different tools to interchange data.
 More specifically it was the communication between 'wandb', 'dvc', docker containers and virtual machines.
 We were not able to find a golden set of rules to solve the issues.
 The procedure relied on a good portion of trial&error approach.
 Google Cloud has a large amount of tools/menus and parameters to set.
 An apparently simple task as setting up a VM in which a docker image is executed involved many trials and once the solution was found it seemed somewhat logic but without previous experience finding the correct solution was not obvious.
+As a side note, we requested a quota increase for Vertex AI API but we did not get an approval on time.
+Hence we end up using Compute Engine service as a solution.

 ### Question 27